*This article was updated on 6 September 2021.

 Based on the amended Housing Development Act (Control and Licensing) 1996 Act 118, homebuyers can revoke their SPA if the housing project that they bought shows no progress within six months since they signed the contract.
 To make this happen, you need to acquire approvals from the Ministry and request written consent from the banks.

-Other things you should know is that the financier should not unreasonably withhold permission to terminate the agreement.
+Another thing you should know is that the financier should not unreasonably withhold permission to terminate the agreement.
 Once the process is settled, the licensed housing developer should refund your money within 30 days (interest-free).

 2. For unlicensed developers: